-18% of our population is neurodivergent yet as design professionals we design for the neurotypical cohort, therefore, missing out on talent, contributing to people's anxiety, the importance of well-being has become a focus within the workplace sector and further afield.
+18% of our population is neurodivergent yet as design professionals we design for the neurotypical cohort, therefore, missing out on talent, contributing to people's anxiety, depression and exclusion.
+As designers we have the desire to understand this in more detail and begin designing for a broader group of people. the importance of well-being has become a focus within the workplace sector and further afield.
 Built environments are now being designed in consideration of people's well-being (e.g. encouraging good nutrition, movement, access to light, access to sleep, amongst many other things).